 Why is inventory management so important?

 It's simple, really: inventory management makes it possible to meet customer demand without wasting resources.
 By optimizing inventory levels, you can be sure that your storage spaces aren't brimming with excess goods or missed opportunities because of inventory being out of stock.
 In the end, it is all about creating a balance that keeps the cash flowing and customers smiling.
-For a deeper dive into its significance, head over here.

 Why is inventory turnover important to track?